Becky Willoughby

 I place great emphasis upon a strong therapeutic relationship between myself and my clients as the main basis of sessions together.
 Trust, honesty and congruence being the fundamental components.

 I draw on over 20 years of experience working with adults and children in a wide variety of settings.
-These range from NHS hospitals and hospices to secondary schools and dance schools.
+These range from NHS hospitals and hospices to secondary schools and private educational settings.

-I feel I can offer you a nurturing safe space that can allow you to process your inner thoughts making sense of feelings and emotions that often arise whilst navigating life.
+I offer a nurturing safe space that can allow you to process your inner thoughts making sense of feelings and emotions that often arise whilst navigating life.

-I work with teenagers and parents to process behavioural difficulties that can often arise as children themselves navigate life's rollercoaster.
+I work with teenagers and parents to process communication difficulties that can often arise whilst children and their parents navigate life's rollercoaster.

 This can include social difficulties, parental conflict, difference and diversity including seperation and divorce.

-I am also experienced in working with relationship breakdowns, bereavement and loss.
-I work with a range of emotions that often culminate in people feeling stuck within themselves or a particular situation.
+I am experienced in working with relationship breakdowns, bereavement and loss.
+I work with a range of emotions that often culminate in people feeling stuck within themselves or a particular situation or relationship.

 Working from an integrative model means that I draw on many theoretical modalities to support you.